bonsai-rx/ffmpeg/docs/index.md

 # Getting Started

-The FFmpeg package is a [Bonsai](https://bonsai-rx.org/) interface for the open source [FFmpeg](https://www.ffmpeg.org/) multimedia framework.
+`Bonsai.FFmpeg` is a [Bonsai](https://bonsai-rx.org/) interface for the open source [FFmpeg](https://www.ffmpeg.org/) multimedia framework.

-You can use the FFmpeg package to flexibly encode media data using FFmpeg.
+You can use `Bonsai.FFmpeg` to flexibly encode media data using FFmpeg.
 The package requires a separate FFmpeg installation.

 ## How to install

 1. Install [Bonsai](https://bonsai-rx.org/).
-2. From the package manager, search and install the **Bonsai - FFmpeg** package.
+2. From the package manager, search and install the **Bonsai.FFmpeg** package.

 ## Install FFmpeg